deuill/mash/service/README.md

 `http.ResponseWriter` type is also available.

-Use of this type and returning of values to be serialized is mutually exclusive, so choose whichever fits best for you and return a `nil` interface{} type if a method is to use the ResponseWriter directly.
+Use of this type and returning of values to be serialized is mutually exclusive, so choose whichever fits best for you and return `nil` for the interface{} type if a method is to use `http.ResponseWriter` directly.